 Camille Breesch Table Lamp

-Materials: Travertine (limestone), brass.
+Materials: Brass bottom on the square long travertine base (limestone).
+Brass rod.
 Brass socket.
 Paper lampshade with gold coloured aluminium rims.

 Height with lampshade: 75,5 cm / 29.72”